-- Allergic Contact is much the same as atopic eczema.
+- Contact Dermatitis is much the same as atopic eczema.
 The main difference between the two is the fact that in order to suffer from allergic contact you are actually going to need to come into contact with the irritant that causes your allergic reaction.
 The symptoms will most likely only appear in the area where the skin came into contact with the irritant (this is not the case with atopic eczema which can occur anywhere on the body).

-- Irritant contact is similar to allergic contact, although you do not necessarily have to be allergic to the substance that you came into contact with in order to suffer from your allergic reaction.
+- Irritant contact dermatitis is similar to allergic contact, although you do not necessarily have to be allergic to the substance that you came into contact with in order to suffer from your allergic reaction.
 Just about anything can cause the flare-up.
 This includes certain chemicals and cleaning agents.
 It is important that you always wear gloves when dealing with chemicals so that you do not have to deal with irritant contact.
 Again; it is likely that the flare-up will only occur in the places where you actually came into contact with the irritant.

 - Discoid Eczema is the first type of eczema on this list which has no real cause.
 It just happens.
 This condition causes eczema flare-ups on skin which may otherwise be healthy.
 The patches tend to be rather small and have pretty defined edges.
 This type of condition can occur in just about anybody although it seems a whole lot more common in older men.